footzi/file-fairy/README.md

 #### We can use the next helpers in template:
-1. `uppercaseFirstLetter` - capitalizes the first letter
+1. `uppercaseFirstLetter` - makes the first letter uppercase
-2. `toCamelCase` - transform text to camel case
+2. `lowercaseFirstLetter` - makes the first letter lowercase 3 `toCamelCase` - transform text to camel case
-3. `name` - this name of your file from cli command.
+4 `name` - this name of your file from cli command.
 E.g. `ff gc my-temp ./src/MyCustomComponent` **name** will be equal `MyCustomComponent`
-4. `vars` - this object with your options from cli command.
+5 `vars` - this object with your options from cli command.
 E.g. `ff gc my-temp ./src/Test --myVar=hello --skipTest` **vars** will be equal
     ```json
     {
       "myVar": "hello",